yvesoliveira23/health-app-swiftui/README.md

 # HealthApp - SwiftUI, HealthKit, Charts

-## Overview
+## About

-This project is a SwiftUI application that leverages HealthKit to track and visualize health data, including steps and weight.
-It features interactive charts and a user-friendly interface, making it a comprehensive tool for health monitoring.
+HealthApp is a SwiftUI application designed for educational purposes.
+It leverages HealthKit to track and visualize health data, including steps and weight.
+The app features interactive charts and a user-friendly interface, making it a comprehensive tool for learning about health data integration and visualization in iOS development.

 ## Project Structure
 - **HealthApp/**: Contains the main application code.